rmaree/tecmap/README.md

 ## Edit tecmap.html
 1. Edit the `loadScheduleFile()` function in **tecmap.html** if local files are not located in data/ or named in another way if you modified the convert_data.py script.
-3. Edit **RT_API_URL** in **config.js** so that it refers to the API endpoint that returns real-time traffic data in ProtoBuf format using the aforementioned Protocol definition file.
-In our code function transformGTFSData, we convert the Protobuf data into a JSON structure for easier manipulation, formatted as follows:
+3. Edit **RT_VEHICLE_API_URL** and **RT_ALERT_API_URL** in **config.js** so that it refers to the API endpoints that returns real-time traffic data (vehicle positions, and alerts) in ProtoBuf format using the aforementioned Protocol definition file.
+In our code function transformVehicleGTFSData and transformAlertGTFSData, we convert the Protobuf data into a JSON structure for easier manipulation, formatted as follows for Vehicles:

 ```
 {